joemoose/dungeoneers.d20/docs/combat.md

 After determining who’s rounds will be fast or slow, the order for resolving actions is as follows:

 1. Resolve all fast rounds before slow rounds.
-2. If players and opponents both take a fast round, the player must make a DEX *or* WIL check to go first.
+2. If players and opponents both have a fast round, the player must make a DEX *or* WIL check to act before the opponents.
+Otherwise, they act after the opponents.
-3. If players and opponents both take a slow round, the player must make a DEX *or* WIL check to go first.
+3. If players and opponents both have a slow round, the player must make a DEX *or* WIL check to act before the opponents.
+Otherwise, they act after the opponents.

 !!! note